BerlinUnited/NaoTH-Deeplearning/yolo_pretraining/README.md

 ```
 `-u $(id -u):$(id -g)` make sure commands inside the docker container have the same user and group id as you have on the server.
 This makes it possible to know who started a training with `htop`. `--cpuset-cpus="4-14"` limits the cpu cores you can use.
 Please adjust this accordingly.
 As a rule please leave half of the cores for others.
 Also coordinate with other people training models.

+!!! `-u $(id -u):$(id -g)` Does not work with train.py yet.
+Because some folders from ultralytics are then not readable and some configs cant be accessed.
+Training would still work as long as you set all the defaults as well.

 ## Run inference
 ```
 python run_model_in_ls.py -m <model name> -p <project id> <project id> <project id>